Oak Island Treasure Found? Has The ‘Curse Of Oak Island’ Team Finally Found The Legendary Pirate Booty?

 Has the Oak Island Treasure been found?
 That’s the question fans of the History Channel series Curse of Oak Island are asking in light of recent episodes depicting promising new leads.

-The answer is: no, the Oak Island treasure has not been found, and I will explain why in a minute.
+The answer: No, the Oak Island treasure has not been found.
 But first, a little background.

 For those not familiar with the show, Curse of Oak Island follows the adventure of Michigan businessmen the Lagina Brothers as they dig for buried pirate treasure on Oak Island, off the coast of Canada.
-Legend holds that the pirate Captain Kidd buried treasure on the Nova Scotia island, and then cursed it.
+Legend holds that the pirate Captain Kidd buried treasure on the Nova Scotia island and then cursed it.

 According to legend, the Oak Island treasure won’t be found until seven men have died searching for it.
 As of this writing, six men have died searching for the mythical treasure.
-Meanwhile, for 220 years, search teams have torn up the island and sunk untold amounts of money into finding the treasure, and have found naught but a few clues: some bones here, a few links of gold chain there, some planks of wood with strange markings.
+Meanwhile, for 220 years, search teams have torn up the island, sunk untold amounts of money into finding the treasure, and found naught but a few clues: some bones here, a few links of a gold chain there, some planks of wood with strange markings.
 But no buried pirate treasure.

-Anyway, back to the show: here’s how you can know for certain that, as of this writing, the Oak Island treasure has not been found.
+Here’s how you can know for certain that, as of this writing, the Oak Island treasure has not been found.

 If It Happened, It Would Have Been All Over The News

-I don’t know the specifics of Curse of Oak Island‘s production schedule, but it’s safe to assume that some period of time passes between when the Lagina Brothers’ team is filmed doing this or that, and the time viewers see it on their TV’s.
-So, if the team finally finds that buried treasure, after two centuries of searching, it’s going to be big news, covered on CNN and MSNBC and all that.
+The specifics of Curse of Oak Island’s production schedule is unclear, but it’s safe to assume that some period of time passes between when the Lagina Brothers’ team is filmed and the time viewers see it on their TV’s.
+If the team finally finds that buried treasure, after two centuries of searching, it’s going to be big news that’s covered on outlets like CNN and MSNBC.
 And the news media isn’t going to wait until the show airs to tell you about it.
 The news doesn’t care about spoilers.
-So, since you haven’t heard anything on the news about the Oak Island treasure being found

 Fans Of The Curse Of Oak Island Tv Show.
 Marty Lagina Facebook Fan Club